-14 Henrietta Street has been nominated for the prestigious European Museum of the Year Award.
-The museum is the only Irish nomination for the European Museum Forum’s EMYA 2020 awards, and will vie with 60 museums across Europe for the title.
+14 Henrietta Street has been nominated for the prestigious European Museum of the Year Award and will vie with 60 museums across Europe for the title.

 Opened in September 2018, 14 Henrietta Street, Dublin’s museum of social history, tells the story of the building’s shifting fortunes through 300 years of city life: from one building’s Georgian beginnings to its tenement times, connecting the history of urban life to the stories of the people who called the building home.